 Untangle your site structure

-Implement schema.org structured data
+Implement Schema.org structured data

 Keep search intent front and center

 Search intent is the why behind a search.
 What does this person mean to do with this search?
 Is it to find information or to buy something?
 Or maybe they’re just trying to find a specific website.
 Or is it something else entirely?
-Search engines are getting better and better at understanding this intent and the accompanying user behavior.
-Thanks to breakthroughs in natural language processing with BERT, search engines are starting to know language inside out.
-Of course, we can still help search engines pick the right version of our content.
-By determining the intent behind a search, you can map your keyword strategy to the specific intents a searcher has.
-Map these intents to your content and you’re good to go.
+Search engines are better at understanding this intent and the accompanying user behavior.
+Thanks to breakthroughs in natural language processing with BERT and MUM, Google is starting to know the language inside out.
+In 2023, we’ll see Google use these new skills to bring better and more accurate search results — and present them in innovative ways.

 Re-do your keyword research